thenick775/metroidvaniafangame/README.md

 -NSNotificationCenter is used to handle the scene as the app transitions between background and active states.

+-The joystick was implemented from scratch in joystick.m and allows 5-directional movement.
+This scheme is disconnected from the player animation, while providing inputs for the player physics (player x and +y vectors).

 The gifs may take some time to load due to the filesize, any FPS tags are slower than on actual device (gifs captured using third party software).
-New gifs coming soon, no third party software used/no more dpad!

 ![](menuscenedemo_v3.gif)